-The Access course has been designed for those adults who feel they missed out on higher education when they were younger.
+The Access course has been designed for those adults who feel they missed out on higher education when they were younger or would like a change of career.
 The programme aims to provide a firm foundation for study at degree level.
 Study skills and educational guidance form essential parts of the course.

 Tutorial sessions support learners and offer guidance with the UCAS process and study skills.

 The Diploma is taught by subject specialist teaching staff in a supportive environment to develop the academic skills necessary to progress onto higher education.
 You will have homework and assignment work set each week with strict deadlines.
 There is at least 20 hours of additional study at home each week.
 Additional support is available for students for particular difficulties/needs.

 - Learning Centres